Whale: Etymology and definitions

-The word "whale" comes from the Old English hwæl, from Proto-Germanic *hwalaz, from Proto-Indo-European *(s)kwal-o-, meaning "large sea fish".
-The Proto-Germanic *hwalaz is also the source of Old Saxon hwal, Old Norse hvalr, hvalfiskr, Swedish val, Middle Dutch wal, walvisc, Dutch walvis, Old High German wal, and German Wal.
-Other archaic English forms include wal, wale, whal, whalle, whaille, wheal, etc.
+The word "whale" comes from the Old English hwæl, from Proto-Germanic *hwalaz, from Proto-Indo-European *(s)kʷálos, likely meaning either "large sea fish" or "sheatfish".
+The etymology is unrelated to the country of Wales.

-The term "whale" is sometimes used interchangeably with dolphins and porpoises, acting as a synonym for Cetacea.
-Six species of dolphins have the word "whale" in their name, collectively known as blackfish: the orca, or killer whale, the melon-headed whale, the pygmy killer whale, the false killer whale, and the two species of pilot whales, all of which are classified under the family Delphinidae (oceanic dolphins).
-Each species has a different reason for it, for example, the killer whale was named "Ballena asesina" 'killer whale' by Spanish sailors.
+The term "whale" is sometimes used to include dolphins and porpoises, acting as a synonym for Cetacea.
+Six species of oceanic dolphins (Delphinidae) have the word "whale" in their name, collectively known as blackfish: the orca or killer whale; the melon-headed whale; the pygmy killer whale; the false killer whale; and the two species of pilot whales.

-The term "Great Whales" covers those currently regulated by the International Whaling Commission: the Odontoceti family Physeteridae (sperm whales); and the Mysticeti families Balaenidae (right and bowhead whales), Eschrichtiidae (grey whales), and some of the Balaenopteridae (Minke, Bryde's, Sei, Blue and Fin; not Eden's and Omura's whales).
+The term "Great Whales" covers those species currently regulated by the International Whaling Commission: the Odontoceti family Physeteridae (sperm whales); and the Mysticeti families Balaenidae (right and bowhead whales), Eschrichtiidae (grey whales), and some of the Balaenopteridae (Minke, Bryde's, Sei, Blue and Fin; not Eden's and Omura's whales).

 Taxonomy and evolution

 Phylogeny

 The whales are part of the largely terrestrial mammalian clade Laurasiatheria.
-Whales do not form a clade or order; the infraorder Cetacea includes dolphins and porpoises, which are not considered whales in the informal sense.
-The phylogenetic tree shows the relationships of whales and other mammals, with whale groups marked in green.
+The immediate clade is Cetacea, but if the dolphins and porpoises are excluded, the whales are paraphyletic.
+If on the other hand the dolphins and porpoises are accepted as whales, then the sensu lato group is a clade, the Cetacea.
+The phylogenetic tree shows the relationships of whales and other mammals, with whale groups marked in green boldface.

 Cetaceans are divided into two parvorders.
 The larger parvorder, Mysticeti (baleen whales), is characterized by the presence of baleen, a sieve-like structure in the upper jaw made of keratin, which it uses to filter plankton, among others, from the water.
 Odontocetes (toothed whales) are characterized by bearing sharp teeth for hunting, as opposed to their counterparts' baleen.

-Cetaceans and artiodactyls now are classified under the order Cetartiodactyla, often still referred to as Artiodactyla, which includes both whales and hippopotamuses.
-The hippopotamus and pygmy hippopotamus are the whales' closest terrestrial living relatives.